There are three things that make all the difference in marketing.

 Maybe when we're buying a tin of beans in the supermarket, we're on our phone, we're pushing the trolley, we're ignoring stuff… We pick something up.
 We drop it in the trolley without thinking.
 It doesn't really make much difference, but not for significant purchases.

-The principal is always the same.
+The principle is always the same.

 Brand is all about consistency.

 Branding is about you showing up as that person that you claim to be over and over and over and over without changing your message, without changing your tune.
 Always saying the same things.
-That is the repetition that comes along with the multiple touch points.
+That is the repetition that comes along with the multiple touchpoints.
 That builds trust.

 Repetition and consistency create optimum levels of buyer readiness in your prospects.